 Residence hall exterior doors are locked around the clock.
-Residents have key or card access and visitors must page residents via an outdoor telephone to gain entrance.
+Residents have key or card access and visitors must be accompanied by residents to obtain access to the residence halls.
 Fines are levied for propping doors and for use of alarmed doors.